 - On a computer that is not using Cisco Umbrella use the Web Developers Console option in Firefox.

-- Select the menu icon at the top-right of your browser window, click the wrench icon labeled 'Developer' then select 'Toggle Tools'
+- Select the menu icon at the top-right of your browser window, click the More tools option, then select Web Developer Tools

 - With the console open, load the website and select the Network tab and it will list all of the domains required to load a web page.